evkx/evkx.github.io/content/models/xpeng/g6/g6_rwd_standard_range/_index.md

 The XPENG G6 RWD Standard Range comes equipped with one sound system option:

-- **:** Features 18 speakers and delivers a maximum output of 1200 watts.
+- **standard:** Features 18 speakers and delivers a maximum output of 1200 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.